ningxinzhu/pihole/README.md

 - You need the password which was setup during installation to do anything besides view the basic DNS blocking statistics in the web interface, but you can change that password by running `pihole -a -p TYPE_YOUR_NEW_PASSWORD_HERE_INSTEAD_OF_THIS_PLACEHOLDER_TEXT` in Terminal.
 Running just `pihole -a -p` removes the password entirely and anyone on the network can modify Pi-hole if they know the address of the web interface.
 - Optional: I often install [htop](https://hisham.hm/htop/), which is like Task Manager on Windows, on the Pi as well to view processes.
 You can install it by running `sudo apt-get install htop` in Terminal.

-##Configuration of adlists and whitelist
+##Configuration of adlists, whitelist, blacklist
 - Run `sudo cp /etc/pihole/adlists.default /etc/pihole/adlists.list` in Terminal.
 What this does is it copies the contents of the file adlists.default into a new file called adlists.list, which are both located in /etc/pihole/.
 - Run `sudo nano /etc/pihole/adlists.list` so that you can add the following ad-serving domains:
 ```